OfficialPixelBrush/Betrock/README.md

 - [ ] Render Block Data (via OpenGL)
     - [ ] Render *something*

+## Code Style
+### I'm new to C++!
+This is moreso a disclaimer.
+I'm new to C++, so there'll be lots of C-isms as I try to get a proper grip on how C++ works and how to properly work with various OOP-isms.
+If there's code that looks out of place or outright bad, feel free to give tips as to how to improve it.
+I'd love to learn more!

+### Never Nesting Rules
+In an attempt to keep this Code somewhat readable for other people (and for me in the future), I've chosen to employ the **Never Nest** design pattern.

+Please refer to the following video as to why: ["Why You Shouldn't Nest Your Code" by CodeAesthetic](https://www.youtube.com/watch?v=CFRhGnuXG-4)

 ## Background
 This project was an idea I had around the middle of 2023 but due to various factors, mainly me being busy with school and work, I was unable to realize it.
 As I'm unemployed right now, I figured I may as well get busy and learn some proper C++ and finally delve into OpenGL.
 This project is the result of that.